suchanek/proteusPy/paper/paper.md

 # Examples

-I illustrate a few use cases for the package below.
+I will now illustrate a few use cases for the package below.
 See the notebooks for more examples.

 ## Find the lowest and highest energy disulfides present in the database